-SaaSBI is a BI which runs on Cloud Storage.
-It offers same services as that of a BI.
+SaaSBI is a BI that runs on Cloud Storage.
+It offers the same services as that of a BI.
 These are BI tools, dashboards, etc.

-In simple words, cloud storage is a storage which is provided by internet.
-Such storage are not physical.
-We can also say that it is a virtual storage.
+In simple words, cloud storage is storage that is provided by the internet.
+Such storage is not physical.
+We can also say that it is virtual storage.

 Some vendors offer Such BI.
-They allow to use it by taking subscriptions and price from user.
-Since SaaSBI is provided by internet, hence it is present on a different location.
+They allow to use it by taking subscriptions and price from users.
+Since SaaSBI is provided by the internet, hence it is present in a different location.
 Also, SaaSBI offers various benefits over normal BI.
-These are low cost, easy to execute and less complex to operate and handle.
+These are low cost, easy to execute, and less complex to operate and handle.

-Adding new employee to SaaSBI is easy and light as compared to normal BI.
+Adding new employees to SaaSBI is easy and light as compared to normal BI.

-This is Because adding new employee to SaaSBI only requires him/her to pay for its services.
-Whereas adding new employee to a normal BI requires adding new software to the computer and upgrading it.
+This is Because adding a new employee to SaaSBI only requires him/her to pay for its services.
+Whereas adding new employees to a normal BI requires adding new software to the computer and upgrading it.
 Not only this, the new software is to be synced with other computers.

 5. Open Source Business Intelligence (OSBI)

-OSBI is a BI which allows users to modify its features as per the company’s use.
-User can either change the source code or use its tools to make the changes.
-Such BI are also platform independent.
-This means user can install OSBI on any computer having any software and hardware features.
+OSBI is a BI that allows users to modify its features as per the company’s use.
+Users can either change the source code or use its tools to make the changes.
+Such BI is also platform-independent.
+This means users can install OSBI on any computer having any software and hardware features.

 6. Collaborative BI (CBI)

 CBI merges different BI software using some tools and a team operates it.
-This will improve the decision making using the data.
-CBI is used for sharing business data and are used on reports at enterprise level.
+This will improve the decision-making using the data.
+CBI is used for sharing business data and is used on reports at the enterprise level.

-It improves the business problem solving by allowing team members to check and exchange the data.
-The data is displayed using dashboards, reports etc.
+It improves business problem solving by allowing team members to check and exchange the data.
+The data is displayed using dashboards, reports, etc.